ceejbot/tomato/README.md

 ```
 🍅 tomato 0.1.0
-C J Silverio <ceejceej@gmail.com>
 A command-line tool to get and set values in toml files while preserving comments and formatting.

 Keys are written using `.` to separate path segments.
 You can use array[idx] syntax to index into
 arrays if you want to.
 For example, to get the name of the current crate you're working on, you'd
 run `tomato Cargo.toml get package.name`.

-By default tomato emits data in a form suitable for immediate use in bash scripts.
+By default tomato emits data in a form suitable for immediate use in bash scripts if they are
+primitive values: strings are unquoted, for instance.
+If you want to use more complex data types,
+consider one of the other output formats.
+(Json output is not fully implemented yet!)

 USAGE:
 	tomato [OPTIONS] <FILEPATH> <SUBCOMMAND>